josesahad/up42-qgis-plugin/README.md

+# UP42 QGIS plugin prototype

+* `pip3 install requirements-dev.txt` to install the dependencies necessary while developing

-# QGIS Minimalist Plugin Skeleton
+## QGIS Minimalist Plugin Skeleton

 In various QGIS plugin tutorials you are told to use _Plugin Builder_ tool to create a skeleton for your plugin.
 It is surely helpful as it helps you kickstart your plugin with stuff like UI designer file, auto tests, docs, i18n, scripts and so on.